What is isokinetic exercise?

 Isokinetic machines provide many benefits compared to traditional weight-lifting programs.

 1) Precise control of the exercise intensity.
 The strength-training power can be set precisely and reproducibly within and between training sessions with isokinetic machines.
-You can use a specific percentage of your maximum strength or lift a certain number of times.
+You can use a specific percentage of your maximum strength or lift several times.

 2) Full range-of-motion movement.
 Because the movement speed is constant, you move through your full natural range of motion during each exercise.